DheerajParashar2002/DheerajParashar2002/ReadMe.md

 # 💫 About Me:
-I'm currently working on Anime Streaming WebApp using MERN.<br>I'm currently learning about AI and NLP.<br>I'm interested in help with MERN and AI.<br>Fun Fact : I am creative.
+I'm currently working on Machine Learning and Deep Learning models.<br>I'm currently learning about AI and NLP.<br>I'm interested in help with MERN and AI.<br>Fun Fact : I am creative.

 ## 🌐 Socials: